 • Is this something that I should follow up on?
 If so, when and how?

-If the pathology report indicates breast cancer, it’s likely your next step will be to visit with a breast cancer specialist, such as a breast surgeon or oncologist.
+If the pathology report indicates breast cancer, your next step will likely be to visit with a breast cancer specialist, such as a breast surgeon or an oncologist.

 Your detailed pathology report will help with clinical staging of the cancer.
 The stage, along with breast cancer type, will help guide the next steps.
-These may include additional tests or scans to see if the cancer has spread to other areas such as nearby tissues or more distant organs.
+These may include additional tests or scans to see whether the cancer has spread to other areas, such as nearby tissues or more distant organs.

 Your doctor might also recommend genetic testing at this time.
-This can determine if you carry gene mutations associated with other types of cancer as well.
+This can determine whether you carry gene mutations associated with other types of cancer as well.

 If surgery is indicated to remove the tumor, the surgeon will take more samples for biopsy.
 This will generate a new pathology report with additional information such as:

-Your oncologist can use this information to decide if your treatment plan needs adjusting.
+Your oncologist can use this information to decide whether your treatment plan needs adjusting.

-Waiting for breast biopsy results can be a stressful time.
-And when you get them, the medical terminology can be rather confusing.
+The wait for breast biopsy results can be a stressful time.
+And when you get them, the medical terminology can be confusing.

-The big piece of information is whether the sample contains cancer cells.
-If not, it will describe what was found and your doctor can advise you on whether you need treatment or follow-up testing.
+The biggest piece of information is whether the sample contains cancer cells.
+If no cancer cells are found, the report will describe what was found and your doctor can advise you on whether you need treatment or follow-up testing.

-If the sample does contain cancer cells, the report will specify if it’s invasive or noninvasive.
-It will also include other details, such as HR and HER2 status, that can help determine your best treatment options.
+If the sample does contain cancer cells, the report will specify whether it’s invasive or noninvasive.
+The report will also include other details, such as HR and HER2 status, that can help determine your best treatment options.

 Additional biopsies will happen during surgery to remove the tumor.
 That pathology report will add to what’s already known and help guide the rest of your breast cancer treatment.